ltabis/thunes/README.md

-# accounts-cli
+# Thunes

+> [!WARNING]
+> This repository is being rewritten as a desktop app using Tauri.

-A cli tool to register and analyze transactions.
+A desktop app to register and analyze transactions.

 ## Why ?